- Address: Calzada de Tlalpan, 3465, Mexico City

 The FIFA World Cup

 The Estadio Azteca hosted its first FIFA World Cup final in 1970, when the national football team of Brazil defeated the Italian Republic 4-1.
 107,000 fans attended the football match.
 In 1986, the Estadio Azteca became the first-ever venue to have hosted two FIFA World Cup finals.
-The national football team of the Argentine Republic won the world championship title in 1986.
+The national football team of the Argentine Republic, commonly known as Argentina, won the FIFA World Cup final in 1986.

 Edson Arantes do Nascimento, commonly known as Pelé, and Diego Armando Maradona both won a FIFA World Cup at the historic Estadio Azteca.
 Pelé and Maradona are often considered the greatest football players of all time.
 Pelé scored numerous goals for the national football team of Brazil and Maradona scored numerous goals for the Argentine Republic.
 The Brazilian football legend ended his professional football career in 1977 with the New York Cosmos from the United States and the Argentine football legend ended his professional football career with the Argentine side Boca Juniors in 1997.